Cultural transformation has an error budget

 The migration succeeds when nobody calls it one

-The transformation is complete when the manual edit is the one that would feel unnatural.
+The transformation is complete when the manual edit would feel unnatural.